subDesTagesMitExtraKaese/sinusbot-birthday-script/README.md

 * The message that should be displayed. (%n = nickname, %b = list of birthdays)
 * select 'Private chat' or 'Poke'
 * send the notification upto N days after birthday
+* set a birthday server group by id or name

 ## Commands: